sf9v/esmaq/README.md

-# esmaq
+# Esmaq
-An experimental state machine generator in Go
+An experimental *state machine generator* in Go